samuel-book/samuel-1/_sources/introduction/plain_english.md

 * There is large range in *willingness to treat*.
 Given the same set of patients, those most willing to treat would treat four to five times more patients than those least willing to treat.

 * If all hospitals made decisions like the top 30 *most willing to treat* hospitals, there would be 13 people treated for every 10 treated now.
-And that would mean there be be 13 disability-free outcomes due to treatment compared for each 10 now.
+And that would mean there would be 13 disability-free outcomes due to treatment for each 10 now.

 * We can show individual hospitals examples of patients that they appear to treat differently from the top 30 *most willing to treat* hospitals.
 We hope this will help open up discussions on why different hospitals select different patients for treatment.